 - Myotonic dystrophy: This condition, which usually affects the muscles in a patient’s face, often manifests itself in early teen years.
 The first symptom is usually facial contraction—patients are unable to relax facial muscles after moving them.
 Other disease features include muscle weakness, muscle atrophy and testicular atrophy in males.
 People with mild forms of myotonic dystrophy have a normal life expectancy.
 Myotonic dystrophy mostly affects members of the same family, although there are rare cases in which someone has the condition without having inherited it.

 - Oculopharyngeal: This form of muscular dystrophy usually first causes drooping eyelids and weak muscles in the face and throat.
 Symptoms usually start in patients in their 40s and 50s and may lead to problems with vision and speech.
 Eventually, muscle weakness will also spread from the face and head to affect the shoulders, hips and limbs.

 How is muscular dystrophy diagnosed?

 In some cases, genetic tests performed on a patient’s blood can make a definitive diagnosis.
-Electrodiagnostic techniques such as nerve conduction studies (NCS) and electromyography (EMG) can evaluate nerve and muscle function, helping to identify the muscles impacted by the condition.
+Diagnostic techniques such as nerve conduction studies (NCS) can evaluate nerve and muscle function, helping to identify the muscles impacted by the condition.
 Doctors may also conduct muscle biopsies to diagnose.